dgrinton/fragmentify-js/README.md

 Compatibility:
 --------------

-Fragmenty.js has been tested in:
+Fragmentify-js has been tested in:

 * Chrome 20.0.1132.57
 * Safari 6.0 (7536.25)